fluidattacks/makes/README.md

 - An environment variable called `STATE` points to a directory that can be used to store the script's state (if any).
   That state can be optionally persisted.
+- Convenience bash functions are exported:
+    - `running_in_ci_cd_provider`:
+        Detects if we are running on the CI/CD provider (gitlab/github/etc).

+        ```bash
+        if running_in_ci_cd_provider; then
+          # ci/cd logic
+        else
+          # non ci/cd logic
+        fi
+        ```

+    - `prompt_user_for_confirmation`:
+      Warns the user about a possibly destructive action that will be executed soon
+      and aborts if the user does not confirm aproppriately.

+      This function assumes a positive answer
+      when running on the CI/CD provider
+      because there is no human interaction.
 - After the build, the script is executed.

 Types: